krishnam-eng/howdoi-loadtest/locust/README.md

     - [Top Three Take-Aways](#top-three-take-aways)

 ## Why Should We Care?
-First, We all came across many reasons for doing performance testing now and then.
+First, we all came across many reasons for doing performance testing now and then.

 To name a few:
-- To determine if our application meets the performance requirements
+- To verify how changes affect application performance
-- To discover bottlenecks and other performance issues within an application
+- To discover weak points of the existing application
+- To reproduce performance or multithreading issue
 - To verify if the performance levels claimed by the other service are true
 - To compare two or more systems and identify the most suited
 - To measure stability under peak transactions events

-Second, reliability engineering should be considered as part of the development cycle.
+In addtion, given current focus in the reliability-engineering, performance-engineering process should be considered as part of the development cycle.

 So, It's worth sharping our performance testing skill.